joeprisk/JAMstack-recipes/site/content/recipes/quick-mini-quiches.md

 1. Preheat oven to 180C (350F/Gas 4).
 2. With a 12cm cutter cut circles from wrap (you should get 3 circles per wrap).
 3. Line 6 muffin tin holes with the tortilla circles.
-4. Add a sprinkle of cheese and 1/2 a cherry tomato in each and a little black pepper (Optional).
+4. Add a sprinkle of grated cheese, 1/2 a cherry tomato and a little black pepper (Optional) in each.
 5. Beat eggs and pour evenly between the tortilla cases.
 6. Bake for 15 minutes until the egg is set.